Relintai/pandemonium_engine_docs/usage/3d/3d_rendering_limitations.md

 Color banding
 -------------

-When using the GLES3 or Vulkan renderers, Godot's 3D engine renders internally in HDR.
+When using the GLES3 or Vulkan renderers, Pandemonium's 3D engine renders internally in HDR.
 However, the rendering output will be tonemapped to a low dynamic range so it can be displayed on the screen.
 This can result in visible banding, especially when using untextured materials.
 This can also be seen in 2D projects